-We began in the early 1990s - in the wake of Cambodia’s civil war - focused on the then-foreground issue of land mine victims: most of whom were unemployed, begging on the streets and marginalised.
+Lom Orng began in the early 1990s - in the wake of Cambodia’s civil war - focused on the then-foreground issue of land mine victims: most of whom were unemployed, begging on the streets, and marginalised.
 The Cambodian War Amputees Rehabilitation Society - these days named Lom Orng - was formed in 1994 by the late Dr David Aston, a Canadian humanitarian.

-Today, Lom Orng (now entirely managed by Cambodians) has put over 15,000 disabled people through vocational training.
-Having trained as barbers and hairdressers, motorcycle and bike mechanics, tailors and appliance repairers, most have their own businesses, self-respect, and an income to support their families.
-Typically, our graduates undergo a lifting of their depression and the return of self-esteem.
+Today, Lom Orng—now entirely managed by Cambodians—has put over 15,000 disabled people through vocational training.
+Having trained as barbers, irrigation pump repairers, hairdressers, bicycle and motorbike mechanics, cooks, tailors, electrical appliance repairers, welders (and so on), most of these graduates have their own businesses—and have gained self-respect, plus an income to support their families.
+Typically, they also see the lifting of depression and a return of self-esteem.
 They frequently marry and build a family home.

-Since 1994, Lom Orng has built vocational training centres in Banteay Meanchey, Battambang, Pursat, Kampong Thom and Kratie provinces - and now a sixth in southern Laos.
-The results are often striking.
-In Kratie, for example, once-ubiquitous amputee beggars are now rarely seen on the streets: vocational training has transformed them into small entrepreneurs, and they have set up stalls and shops across the province.
+Since 1994, Lom Orng (LO) has built vocational training centres in Banteay Meanchey, Battambang, Pursat, Kampong Thom and Kratie provinces - and a sixth in southern Laos.

 Our next five years – 2022 to 2027 - will be focused on: